 (March 20, 2018): RoadSafety BC Announces New Enhanced Road Assessment

-Beginning in March 2018, ICBC will provide the new enhanced road assessment (ERA) for drivers identified by RoadSafetyBC as needing a functional road assessment regarding their medical fitness to drive safely.
-This assessment will include drivers with medical conditions who currently attend an ICBC re-examination and drivers who are currently referred for a DriveABLE cognitive assessment (Province of BC, 2017).
+In March 2018, ICBC unveiled the new enhanced road assessment (ERA) for drivers identified by RoadSafetyBC as needing a functional road assessment regarding their medical fitness to drive safely.
+This assessment includes drivers with medical conditions who currently attend an ICBC re-examination and drivers who are currently referred for a DriveABLE cognitive assessment (Province of BC, 2017).

 It is not anticipated that these changes will have a significant impact for occupational therapists.
 However, occupational therapists who work in the area of driver rehabilitation are advised to review the resources below to better understand this change and its potential impact on their clients and practice.

 For specific questions regarding the new ERA, please contact RoadSafety BC

 PLEASE NOTE: The amendments to Section 230 of the BC Motor Vehicle Act which would require occupational therapists to report concerns of a person’s fitness to drive are still not in force.
 See information below regarding this.